simonepri/sudoku-solver/readme.md

 `get_empty_cell` can lead to [significant reduction][ref:look-ahead] of the total search space and thus in the time needed to enumerate all the solutions.

-Another notable thing to consider, is that the time complexity and space complexity of all the operations on the board inside the while loop (`is_full`, `set_cell`, `get_empty_cell`, `get_candidates`) can significantly impact the overall performance of the backtracking and thus
+Another notable thing to consider is that the time complexity and space complexity of all the operations on the board inside the while loop (`is_full`, `set_cell`, `get_empty_cell`, `get_candidates`) can significantly impact the overall performance of the backtracking and thus